Summwer/pro-pnj-bkz/README.md

-## Fig. 24~28.
+## Fig. 10~14.
 Practical Cost Model

-In the folder `Fig. 21~25.
+In the folder `Fig. 10~14.
 Practical Cost Model`, we give the cost test result in it.
 We also give the code for constructing the practical cost model of Pump and PnJBKZ here.
 Especially, one can test their own practical cost data for cost model by running the command:

 ```bash
 python practical_pump_cost_test.py | tee practical_pump_cost.log
 ```

- for pump cost model and
+ for pump cost model and PnJBKZ cost model.

 ```bash
 python practical_PnJBKZ_cost_test.py